 Can we get someone working behind the scenes on Connect so we can focus on getting this robust EHR functioning, stabilized, and optimized?

-Cottage needed a Growth Strategy consultant that moved their Connect program forward and was not a distraction.
-Listening to their wishes, Bluetree dispatched a Growth Strategy specialist in a behind-the-scenes fashion to guide the overarching process, provide immediate deliverables, and assess long-term strategy.
+Cottage needed an Executive Strategy & System Support consultant that could help move their Connect program forward and not be a distraction.
+Listening to their wishes, Bluetree dispatched a specialist in a behind-the-scenes fashion to guide the overarching process, provide immediate deliverables, and assess long-term strategy.

 Bluetree worked independently developing contracts, terms & conditions, and addendums to begin to test the waters with other physician groups.
 We understood that if our partner focused too much attention toward these initiatives that they might leave overall Connect program implementation, governance, and support structure undefined.